Skip to content

 expect_vector_length()

 Let’s make expect_length() a bit more strict by also checking that the input is a vector.
-R is a bit weird in that it gives a length to pretty much every object, and you can imagine not wanting this code to succeed:
+R is a bit unusual in that it gives a length to pretty much every object, and you can imagine not wanting code like the following to succeed, because it’s likely that the user passed the wrong object to the test.

 expect_length(mean, 1)